 But if you turned on your faucet only to see a trickle of clean water come from your home’s plumbing system, then something isn’t working as it should be.
 Even an older well pump should still be able to provide you with a powerful stream of water when it’s needed.
 So, when it doesn’t, the sign should be clear that something is wrong and it needs repair.

 Whether the source of the issue is your well or the pump itself, you need to call in well repair in Olympia so a trained professional can take a look at it.
-And here are some signs that it’s time to do that.
+And here are some warning signs your pump needs help

 One of the easiest signs of a well problem is your home’s water pressure.
 Water pressure should be kept at an even amount (usually between 45-80 pounds per square inch), which can be both beneficial for you and your fixtures.